Lächelnde Frau mittleren Alters im Freien – Symbol für Selbstbewusstsein, Wohlbefinden und natürliche Ausstrahlung in den Wechseljahren.

 An often overlooked but important component of this change is collagen – a structural protein that provides strength and flexibility to skin, connective tissue and bones.

-Natural collagen breakdown begins as early as age 25, but accelerates significantly after menopause.
+Natural collagen degradation begins as early as age 25, but accelerates significantly after menopause.
 Studies show that women can lose up to 30% of their skin collagen in the first five years after menopause.
 This affects not only skin elasticity , but also connective tissue , bone density , hair, and nails .

 The role of collagen for skin, joints and bones

-• Collagen fibers form the basic framework for smooth skin and elastic connective tissue
+• Collagen fibers form the basic framework for smooth skin and elastic connective tissue.

-Naturally through the menopause – consciously support
+Naturally through menopause – consciously supporting

 Because doing something good for yourself is right – and important – at any age.